EXPERT PROMPTING MASTERCLASS

 Technique 1: Extended Context Exploitation

-Claude excels with large amounts of context.
-Feed it everything relevant:
+Claude excels with large context.
+Feed everything relevant:

 I'm uploading 4 documents: